asmodianx/piwall/ReadMe.md

 future todo list:
 * configure suricata ids
 * configure syslog with eve json for suricata as well as firewall hits
-* add with pihole or similar to
+* add with pihole or similar dns filtering
+* fix firewall logging currently not displaying blocks to syslog.

+Notes from initial testing:
+* Changes:
+** new dhcpcd and the old /etc/network/interface is broken, ** bridge-firewall mode and working across vlans support needs to be added via kernel module.